gilfranfer/aws-lambda-proxy-java/README.md

 `serverless metrics --function hello --aws-profile serverlessUser`

-# Moving to IntelliJ

-In IntelliJ, click Open, then select the pom.xml and pick Open as Project.
+** Up to this point, we have created an AWS Lambda Function with Java.
+In the following steps we will create an API that we can expose with AWS API Gateway **

 # Messaging API

 We are going to update our current demo service to create a basic API with DynamoDB as the persistency layer, and make it available via Amazon API Gateway.

+## Moving to IntelliJ

+In IntelliJ, click Open, then select the pom.xml and pick Open as Project.

 ## Update Artifact
 Change the pom.xml from